Optimization Problems for Machine Learning: A Survey: Classification

 \subsection{Support Vector Machines}

-Support vector machines (SVMs) are another class of supervised machine learning algorithms that are based on statistical learning and has received significant attention in the optimization literature \cite{carrizosa2013supervised, vapnik1998statistical, vapnik2013nature}. \JSrev{Given a training set $(X,y)$ with $n$ training inputs where $X\in \mathbb{R}^{n\times p}$ and binary response variables $y\in \{-1,1\}^n$,} the objective of the support vector machine problem is to identify a hyperplane that separates the two classes of data points with a maximal separation margin measured as the width of the band that separates the two classes.
-The underlying optimization problem is a \JSrev{linearly constrained} convex quadratic optimization problem.
+Support vector machines (SVMs) are another class of supervised machine learning algorithms that are based on statistical learning and \revtwoCG{have} received significant attention in the optimization literature \cite{carrizosa2013supervised, vapnik1998statistical, vapnik2013nature}. \JSrev{Given a training set $(X,y)$ with $n$ training inputs where $X\in \mathbb{R}^{n\times p}$ and binary response variables $y\in \{-1,1\}^n$,} the objective of the support vector machine problem is to identify a hyperplane \revtwoJS{$w^\top x + \gamma = 0$, where $w\in \mathbb{R}^p$ and $\gamma\in \mathbb{R}$, which} separates the two classes of data points with a maximal separation margin measured as the width of the band that separates the two classes. \revtwoJS{In this section, $w$ denotes the vector of coefficients corresponding to each of the input variables and $\gamma$ is the intercept of the separating hyperplane.} As detailed next, the underlying optimization problem is a \JSrev{linearly constrained} convex quadratic optimization problem.